threefoldfoundation/info_threefold/src/concepts/digitaltwin/digitaltwin.md

 ## More info

-- digitaltwin_server : your personal data server on the tfgrid
+- digitaltwin_hub : your personal data server on the tfgrid
 - digitaltwin_experiences : first set of experiences as implemented

 !!!def alias:digital_twin, dtwin